Open and Affirming (ONA) Team

 “Pray Away” on Netflix – Former leaders of the “pray the gay away” movement contend with the aftermath unleashed by their actions, while a survivor seeks healing and acceptance from more than a decade of trauma.

-The Team members are:
+The Committee members are:

 If you have any questions, please reach out to one of us.